 None of these apps charge you to install.
 But there are quieter costs worth being honest about:

 If those costs are zero for you, Fridgely or Kitche is the cleanest "fully free" pick.
-If they're non-zero, Fango's free tier — 20 items, 5 AI scans, no account — is worth trying first.
+If they're non-zero, Fango's one-month free trial — every feature, no account, no card to start — is worth trying first, as long as you're happy to pay £1.99/month if you keep it.

 Summary

 "Best free food waste app" depends on what you value.
 For fully free with no upsells, Fridgely.
 For UK loyalty-card auto-import, Kitche.
-For AI receipt scanning and no sign-up, Fango.
+For AI receipt scanning and no sign-up — free to try for a month, then a subscription — Fango.
 For cheap Pro on a budget, NoWaste.
 All four are worth installing — the right one for you is whichever you still have on your phone three weeks later.

 Related reading: full food waste tracker comparison, best Android food waste app, food waste app overview, food waste apps without registration.